5hintaro/5hintaro/README.md

 # 🧑‍💻About me
 I have a lot of experience with AWS.
-DevOps, Security, ECS are my specialty.
+DevOps, Security and Container are my specialties.

 I'm familiar with AWS CDK and Serverless Framework.